CWG: Hima wins her heat to qualify for 200m semi-finals | Sports-Games

 The 22-year-old Hima led the five-woman field from the start with Rhoda Njobvu of Zambia clocking 23.85s to finish second while Jacent Nyamhunge of Uganda finished third with a timing of 24.07.

-At least six athletes have clocked better time, compared to Hima, en route their semi-final entries.
+At least six athletes have clocked better times, compared to Hima, en route to their semi-final entries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)